PacktPublishing/Node.js-Design-Patterns-Third-Edition/04-asynchronous-control-flow-patterns-with-callbacks/05-callback-iteration-pattern/README.md

 # 05-callback-iterator-pattern

-Simple example that demostrates the callback iteration pattern
+Simple example that demonstrates the callback iteration pattern

 ## Run